Are you trying to decide how to enjoy one day in Split? Here is one of a hundred ways on how to spend 24 hours in Split, Croatia, written by a local.

 - Bus.
 Right near the airport, there are two bus stops.
 Both lines that visit each bus stop will take you into Split.
 There are numerous bus stops all over Split located near shopping and hotels.

 - Train.
-There is a train station in Split, and you can get here from Zagreb for around €30.
+There is a train station in Split, and you can get here from Zagreb for around 30 euro.
 There are several trains a day coming in from Zagreb.
-The train station in Split will take you to a handful of other cities in Croatia including Zagreb, Varazdin, Rijeka, and Osijek.
+You can travel from the train station in Split to a handful of other cities in Croatia, including Zagreb, Varazdin, Rijeka, and Osijek.

 - Private Transfers.
 They are much cheaper than you think and really help in busy periods.
 Get low rates here.
 Or look at how to get to Split from Zagreb here.